 The special relationship of joint ownership of property between spouses is referred to as community property.
-In some states, the claim of community property rights can supersede even declarations made in a will.
+In some states, the claim of community property rights can supersede even declarations made within a will.

 People who make a will should be aware that if they live in a state that acknowledges community property rights, their spouse is legally entitled to half of their earnings and property accrued during their marriage.
 These states include:

-In other words, upon the death of any person living in the above listed states, their spouse may contest a will that did not specify they receive the full 50% of community property to which they are entitled.
+In other words, upon the death of any person living in the states listed above, their spouse may contest a will if it does not specify that they receive the full 50% of community property to which they are entitled to, by state law.
 Alaska is an opt-in community property state, which simply means spouses may or may not opt to have their property considered as community property.

 In summary, for those living in community property states, it’s important to draw up a will in a manner that will honor a spouse’s community property rights in order to avoid causing conflict.

-Although an ex-spouse generally has no legal right to a deceased person’s assets, it is still important to explicitly revoke any previous wills after a divorce is finalized in order to ensure an ex-spouse is removed from a will.
-A new will should then be drafted, with new instructions on how to distribute any assets and property.
+Ex-spouses generally have no legal right to a deceased person’s assets, but it is still important to explicitly revoke any previous wills after a divorce is finalized in order to ensure an ex-spouse is removed from the will.
+A new will should be drafted after any divorce, with new instructions on how to distribute all property and assets.

 Inheritance Rights of Children & Grandchildren

 Many people might be surprised to learn that if a person does have a will, yet they explicitly leave all of their children out of their will, their children do not automatically have a legal right to inherit anything from them.

 Unlike the scenario where a person doesn’t have a will, but a judge assumes they would want at least some of their assets to go to their children, a will that specifically excludes all of a person’s children is considered to be a deliberate action made by the parent.